Riib11/ComputerSystems-Homework/hw7_ec/readme.md

 right after `#include <inttypes.h>` in `converter.h`.
 This is a legal move because
 - the interface is not **broken**
 - nothing in the interface was **deleted** or **changed**, it is compelely reasonable to include another important file to keep the code organized
-- relying on the order of including file order is a common and relevant concern in general coding, so it's not a problem to rely on it here
+- relying on the order of including file order is a common and relevant concern in general coding, so it's not unreasonable to rely on it here